Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Methodology

 Here, the Whittle likelihood is evaluated by summing over the non-negative frequencies only, since $f(\omega_k; \btheta)$ and $I(\omega_k)$ are both symmetric about the origin for real-valued time series.
 The term $\omega_k = 0$ is not included since $I(0)=0$ when the time series is de-meaned.
 The term $\omega_k = \pi$ is also omitted since it has a different distribution from the other frequencies and its influence is asymptotically negligible~\citep{salomone2020spectral, villani2022}.

-Asymptotically, it can be shown that the parameter estimates obtained by maximising the exact likelihood and those obtained by maximising the Whittle likelihood are equivalent~\citep{dzhaparidze1983spectrum}.
+As $T$ tends to infinity, it can be shown that the parameter estimates obtained by maximising the exact Gaussian likelihood and those obtained by maximising the Whittle likelihood are equivalent~\citep{dzhaparidze1983spectrum}.
 The calculation of the Whittle likelihood involves evaluation of the periodogram, which does not depend on the parameters $\btheta$ and can, therefore, be pre-computed at a cost of $O(T \log T)$ via the Fast Fourier Transform~\citep[FFT,][]{cooley1965algorithm}.
-Since the periodogram ordinates are asymptotically independent \citep{whittle1953estimation}, the logarithm of the Whittle likelihood is a sum of the individual log-likelihood terms computed over different frequencies.
+Since the periodogram ordinates are asymptotically independent \citep{shao2007asymptotic}, the logarithm of the Whittle likelihood is a sum of the individual log-likelihood terms computed over different frequencies.